Monday, October 7, 2024

 together with the most wonderful garden of possibility exhibition at the centre, beaudesert, we are proud to be partnering with the southside upcycling stitchers, beaudesert and district community arts projects, and the scenic rim regional council to host reimagine fashion - the revolution continues.

-join us for a fashion revolution week event showcasing sustainable fashion ideas,
+join us for this fashion revolution week event showcasing sustainable fashion ideas,

 creative textile and upcycling demonstrations and tips, plus a screening of the trailblazing documentary fashion reimagined and a light lunch.